 Both of these testing packages will provide you with a Tap Score Water Quality Report, including a comprehensive analysis of all test results, health impacts, unbiased and personalized treatment options, and household water appliance risks.

 Not served by a water utility?
 Read on for what to do if your private well is contaminated by iron (or iron-related bacteria).

 2. Well Water: Organic Iron, Tannins, and Bacterial Iron

 Private well water is not usually filtered, so if there is iron in the source water or from your pipes, it will remain there until you filter it.

-Well water can contain clear-water iron or red-water iron, as public utility water can (see 1. above).
-It can also contain organic iron and tannins or iron bacteria, both of which are much much more difficult to remove.
+Well water can contain clear-water iron or red-water iron, just as public utility water can (see above).
+It can also contain organic iron and tannins or iron bacteria, both of which are much, much more difficult to remove.

-If you are unsure of your iron source and it is staining your clothes or causing concerning smells, try our TapScore Essential Water Test or an Advanced Well Water Test with an iron reducing bacteria add-on.
+If you are unsure of your iron source, it’s time to test!
+For private well owners, we recommend our TapScore Essential Well Water Test or an Advanced Well Water Test with an iron-related bacteria add-on.